Nevada Central Railroad: History

 Austin was founded in 1862, as part of a silver rush reputedly triggered by a Pony Express rider, William Talcott whose horse kicked over a rock.
 By summer 1863, Austin and the surrounding Reese River Mining District had a population of over 10,000, and it became the county seat of Lander County.
 The Central Pacific Railroad came through Battle Mountain, Nevada in 1868, but the cost to get from Austin to Battle Mountain was high.
 Stage passengers paid $15 for the 90-mile ride, and freight cost $1.25 per hundred pounds, and more if the road was wet.
 Lumber was brought in by 18-mule teams, which often spent days stuck in the mud, and cost $80 or more per thousand feet.
 Only the highest grade ore was shipped because transportation cost too much to make shipping the lower grades profitable.
 Austin was more than desirous of building a railroad, and the significantly lower freight rates that it would bring.

 In 1871 the Manhattan Silver Mining Company had consolidated most of the claims.
-The company grew to have a lot of influence in the area and its secretary M..J.
+The company grew to have a lot of influence in the area and its secretary M.J.
 Farrell was the state senator for Lander County.
 Farrell estimated that building a railroad would result in transportation costs being cut in half.

 He set out to fix the lack of a railroad with a controversial project, approved only after a bitter debate in the 1874 legislature, overriding the Governor's veto.
 The legislature authorized Lander County in 1875 to grant a $200,000 of its bonds as a subsidy to build a railroad, a time limit of five years was set to finish the project.

-The Nevada Central Railroad (NCRR) wasn't started until 4 ½ years later.
+The Nevada Central Railroad (NCRR) wasn't started until 4½ years later.
 Anson Phelps Stokes, the grandson of the founder of the Phelps Dodge Corporation, and a partner in the mining company came to town.
 Stokes brought in General James H. Ledlie, a former Union officer in the Civil War.
 The crews went to work desperately, only to bring the line within 2 mi of the Austin town limits with less than a day left before the deadline.
 A popular story states that an emergency meeting of the Austin Town Board extended the town limits by two miles and the last rails were laid just minutes before the deadline.
 However, historian Mallory Hope Ferrell finds no evidence in newspapers or court records to support this story (The railroad beat the deadline, but without needing a change in city limits).
 The line from Battle Mountain to Austin was 92 mi.
 Nevada Central was only profitable as long as the mines at Austin were operating at full capacity.

 Stokes' son, James Graham Phelps Stokes, was president of the NCRR from 1898 to 1938.
 By the middle 1930s most of the mines that generated traffic at Battle Mountain were shut down and boarded up and the NCRR had passed into receivership for the last time in 1938.